Adjunct Faculty Resource Guide

 - The Writing Center in NYC and Pleasantville offers free writing consultation services to all Pace students, as well as the entire campus community.
 It helps throughout the entire writing process.
 One-on-one sessions and small groups can be scheduled.

 Bookstores: Books for all of Pace's courses are available through the Pace online bookstore.
 Since it may take a week or longer to receive these books through the mail, you should encourage your students to order their books at least one week before the semester begins.
-That means that you should email the course syllabus and reading list as early as possible.
+That means that you should email to them the course syllabus and reading list as early as possible.

-Beginning June 2017, all textbooks can be ordered online at FacultyEnlight (at NYC campus the physical store will no longer sell textbooks, a new digital locker system will be implemented on the NYC campus and in the residence halls to make delivering all packages to students quicker and make it easier for students to have their textbooks delivered to campus.)
+Beginning June 2017, all textbooks orders can be submitted by instructors online at FacultyEnlight (at NYC campus the physical store will no longer sell textbooks, a new digital locker system will be implemented on the NYC campus and in the residence halls to make delivering all packages to students quicker and make it easier for students to have their textbooks delivered to campus.)
 To learn more about FacultyEnlight, view the introductory video here to get started.
 To get started in your search, go to the Barnes & Noble Pace store.
 Or, you may prefer to set up a profile.
 If you have any further questions or need additional assistance, feel free to call at (914) 773-3761 or email the bookstore.

 Commencement: Join the Pace community as we celebrate commencement and all that the students have accomplished.